Does Dairy Cause Inflammation?

 There are simple ways to combat chronic inflammation.
 Lifestyle choices like not smoking, stress management, regular exercise, getting a good night’s sleep, maintaining a healthy weight and eating well can help.

-Dairy’s Beneficial Effects on Inflammation
+The Beneficial Effects of Dairy Foods on Inflammation

 Dairy foods are part of the “eating well” lifestyle choices that can help manage inflammation.
 As noted above, dairy foods, especially fermented dairy, seem to provide an anti-inflammatory effect.
 The natural fermentation process transforms the physical matrix of milk to create cheese or yogurt.
 It also impacts the nutrition matrix, producing additional bioactives such as peptides and short chain fatty acids.
 These nutritional and physical changes of the dairy matrix in fermented foods impact digestion, absorption and metabolism which likely play a role in inflammation.

 The management of chronic inflammation is of the utmost importance to help reduce chronic disease risk.
 This should be one of the many reasons to increase the amount of dairy, fruits and vegetables in your diet.
-Learn how to make every bite and sip count by staring simple with MyPlate and you can read more in this article from Very Well Health.
+Learn how to make every bite and sip count by starting simple with MyPlate and you can read more in this article from Very Well Health.